Sherbrooke Hussars: Sherbrooke Hussars

 Reserve units in Canada face constant challenges of personnel attraction and retention.
 Often an employer will be reluctant to allow a reservist to leave their job to attend extended training courses or an operational deployment.
 One effort to reward cooperative employers has been through public recognition through the Canadian Forces Liaison Council.
 In 2005, the Most Supportive Employer in Quebec was the federal Department of Citizenship and Immigration on behalf of their employee, Captain Simon Hallé of the Sherbrooke Hussars.
+Routine training includes an element of personal risk.
+While on a reconnaissance exercise in the Bishopton and Bury area in October 1987, Cpl Denis Letellier died instantly in a road accident with his Iltis Jeep.
+During a road movement taking headquarters personnel to visit troops occupying an observation post screen, his vehicle slid onto the shoulder of the road and overturned.
+His memory is sustained with an annual trophy for the best Corporal in the unit.

 National Defence budgets have always set the tone for training and recruiting tempo.
 For example, in April 2010, both the Sherbrooke Hussars and the Fusiliers de Sherbrooke were required to reduce their operating funds by 40% in the middle of their training year.

-In 2019, the regiment perpetuates its Eastern Township roots as a bilingual unit in the Army Reserves.
-As a member of the Royal Canadian Armoured Corps, the Sher H trains for, among other things, mounted reconnaissance, convoy escort and vehicle checkpoint establishment using the TAPV and G-Wagen.
-Its unofficial motto is "see without being seen".

-Through the Strengthening the Army Through the Reserves (StAR) project, it will be assigned a mission task, which is still in the analysis stage, to acquire chemical, biological, radiological and nuclear (CBRN) detection expertise.
-Two additional Regular Force cadre were posted to Sherbrooke to facilitate the capacity.
-Other units across Canada have been assigned significant mission tasks in three strategic approaches.
-Currently validated missions include force protection, convoy escorts, Arctic response company groups, and territorial battalion groups; newly identified missions like infantry platoons, reconnaissance, direct fire support, assault pioneers, mortars, influence activities, persistent surveillance system, and long-haul trucking; and exploring future missions such as assault troop, light urban search and rescue, light engineer bridging, cyber threats.
+Discussion of how to better integrate reserve units with the regular force (Reg F) is not new.
+The 2017 Strong, Secure and Engaged (SSE) policy directed the CAF to evolve the Reserves from a mobilization structure into a fully integrated force.
+This led to the 2019 Strengthening the Army Through the Reserves (StAR) project, which assigned the Sher H a mission task to acquire chemical, biological, radiological and nuclear (CBRN) detection expertise.
+Other units received tasks across a wide military spectrum, such as force protection, convoy escorts, Arctic response company groups, and territorial battalion groups.
+Following the disruptions caused by the COVID-19 pandemic in Canada, StAR evolved into the 2020 Canadian Army Modernization Strategy (CAMS), then the One Army, which became the 2024 Our North, Strong and Free: A Renewed Vision for Canada’s Defence, and then the army's Inflection Point 2025.
+Each one analysed what the army is and what the army should be.
+From Inflection Point 2025, the 120 Primary Reserve units will be grouped with the Canadian Rangers into a Defence of Canada Division.
+This is separate from the Regular Force–centred heavy Manoeuvre Division, Support Division and Training Division.
+As of March 2026, the Sher H's specific role had not been announced.

-The Sherbrooke Hussars has used a variety of operational vehicles:
+The Sherbrooke Hussars has used a variety of operational vehicles over the years: